The Big Sleep (1946 film): Writing

+Another major change came from Marlowe and Vivian’s relationship.
+Their dynamic becomes explicitly romantic in order to give the film a “happier” ending.
+Right before Marlowe confronts Mars, the two have a love confession as Marlowe says, “I guess I’m in love with you.”
+Hollywood's influence also pushed for this creative change.
+Charles K. Feldman, Lauren Bacall’s agent, forced Hawks to reshoot Bogart and Bacall’s scenes to add more chemistry, due to harsh criticism against Bacall’s performance.
+The hope was that audiences would warm up to Bacall if she was seen more as a romantic lead.
+As Roger Ebert wrote, “Some bad guys get killed and others get arrested, and we don’t much care–because the real result is that Bogart and Lauren Bacall end up in each other’s arms.”

 Casting

 Nina Foch had tested for the screen role of Carmen.
 Hawks cast Vickers in the role after seeing a modeling photo of her.
-He worked with Vickers closely on the role of Carmen and later convinced Warner Bros. to buy out her contract with Universal.
+He worked with Vickers closely on the role of Carmen and later convinced Warner Bros.
+Pictures to buy out her contract with Universal.
 Sonia Darrin was cast in the role of Agnes.
 Hawks did not like her initial screen test but after supervising her makeup and wardrobe for another test, he cast her in the part.
 Her credit in the movie's credits was removed when Warner Bros. studio head Jack L. Warner got into a feud with her agent Arthur Pine following the film's completion.